 Keep your knowledgebase current

 Make sure your agents document what they do and the troubleshooting steps they take.
 Add these steps to your knowledge for use by other agents.
-The right answers, easily found, empowers your agents to resolve issues first time around.
+The right answers, easily found, empower your agents to resolve issues the first time around.

-If you need help calculating the cost of your help desk, check out our Help Desk Cost Calculator Lite.
+If you need help calculating the cost of your help desk, check out our Help Desk Cost Calculator.